ekala-project/eka/README.md

 - **Eka:** A user-facing CLI that provides a reasonable, statically-determinable interface for managing dependencies and builds.
 - **[atom-nix]:** A Nix module system for evaluating atoms.
-- **Atom Protocol:** A verifiable, versioned, and git-native format for publishing source code, designed for decentralized distribution and end-to-end integrity.
+- **Atom Format:** A verifiable, versioned, and git-native format for publishing source code, designed for decentralized distribution and end-to-end integrity.
 - **Eos (Future):** A planned distributed, content-addressed build scheduler that will eventually power Eka's evaluation backend.

+## Design Goals

+- **Disciplined:** Eka maintains a clean separation of concerns.
+It is an expert at managing source code dependencies, while delegating the heavy lifting of evaluation and building to a dedicated backend like Nix or Eos.
+- **Fast:** Dependency management commands in `eka` are designed to be exceptionally fast, operating primarily on static metadata.
+Querying, resolving, and locking atoms are near-instantaneous operations.
+- **Conceptually High-Level:** Developers care about packages, versions, and reproducibility, not the low-level details of Nix derivations.
+Eka provides an interface that speaks to developers at their level of concern, abstracting away the complexity of the underlying build system.

 ## Core Concepts